dictation-toolbox/Caster/docs/readthedocs/meta/Caster_FAQ.md

       - I need a highly customized environment to build own custom rules that suits my needs.

-        You could disable all the starter rules and create your own with Caster a framework.
+        You could disable all the starter rules and create your own with Caster as a framework.